Your Food, Simplified — movewell.

 Don't be fooled by the front of the package

-"Low fat", "all natural", "gluten free", "organic" means absolutely nothing in terms of whether it fits your goals.
-Always flip it over and read the actual label.
+"Low fat", "all natural", "gluten free", "organic" means nothing in terms of whether it fits your goals.
+Always flip it over.
 A gluten free cookie is still a cookie lol.

 📱